Urethral stricture is an abnormal narrowing of the urethra. The urethra is the tube that carries urine out of the body

 The urethra may be widened (dilated) during cystoscopy.
 Topical numbing medicine will be applied to the area before the procedure.
 A thin instrument is inserted into the urethra to stretch it.
 You may be able to treat your stricture by learning to dilate the urethra at home.

 If urethral dilation cannot correct the condition, you may need surgery.
 The type of surgery will depend on the location and length of the stricture.
 If the narrowed area is short and not near the muscles that control the exit from the bladder, the stricture may be cut or dilated.

 A surgery called an open urethroplasty may be done for longer strictures.
 This surgery involves removing the diseased area.
 The urethra is then rebuilt.
 The results vary, depending on the size and location of the stricture, the number of treatments you have had, and the surgeon's experience.

 In acute cases when you cannot pass urine, a suprapubic catheter may be placed.
 This is an emergency treatment.
 This allows the bladder to drain through the abdomen.

 There are currently no drug treatments for this disease.
-If no other treatments work, a urinary diversion called an appendicovesicostomy (Mitrofanoff procedure) may be done.
-This lets you drain your bladder through the wall of the abdomen using a catheter.
+If no other treatments work, a urinary diversion called an appendicovesicostomy (Mitrofanoff procedure) or another type of surgery may be done.
+This lets you drain your bladder through the wall of the abdomen using a catheter or a stoma bag.

 The outcome is often excellent with treatment.
 Sometimes, treatment needs to be repeated to remove scar tissue.